sel4devkit/sel4devkit-maaxboard-microkit-hdmi-driver/README.md

-# SeL4 HDMI
+# sel4 HDMI

-This repo contains the code for an SeL4 HDMI driver that can display a static or moving image.
+This repo contains the code for an sel4 HDMI driver that can display a static or moving image.
 To display moving images, double buffering has been implemented.
 This means that whilst the current frame is being displayed, the next frame is being written to.

 **For moving images, a visible redraw of the screen is seen when switching between frames.
 This is most noticeable when the entire screen has changed (see example rotating_bars).**

 # Building firmware

-To use this driver the correct hdmi firmware needs to be flashed onto the maaxboard.
+To use this driver the correct HDMI firmware needs to be flashed onto the maaxboard.
 This can be achieved by using the following repo:

 https://github.com/sel4-cap/maaxboard-uboot